-Everyone falls on hard times and some of us have fallen into debt.
+Everyone falls on hard times, especially during the current Coronavirus pandemic, and some of us have fallen into debt.
 It’s not a unique story: lots of people have trouble paying bills and end up in hock to debt collectors.

-If you’ve fallen behind and haven’t or didn’t work with the financial institution in the first place, you may find that you are no longer dealing with them, but rather, with a debt collection agency.
+If you’ve fallen behind and haven’t or didn’t work with the financial institution in the first place, you may find that you are no longer dealing with the original creditor, but rather, with a debt collection agency.

 How did this company get your information?
 Why do you owe them money and not the former lender?
 How do you deal with it?